KSO

 You have… Start at

-Raw footage only OR Already annotated images in Biigle but need a dataset 00 Data Preparation
+Raw footage only OR BIIGLE-annotated images but need a YOLO dataset 00 Data Preparation

 A YOLO dataset (data.yaml + train/val/test splits) 01 Project Setup